-Disruptive isn’t only that which produces earthquakes, that cracks and separates Pangea, but that also creates new continents, more fascinating and richer than they were before.
-Disruption is a clean slate, tabula rasa, an opportunity.
+Disruptive isn’t only that which produces earthquakes that crack and separate Pangea.
+It’s something that also creates new continents, more fascinating and richer than they ever were before.
+Disruption is a clean slate – an opportunity.

-Technology is one of the fields where these shake ups are most noticeably felt.
-We do not talk about discoveries that involve improvements, advances, comforts.
+Technology is a field where these shake ups are most noticeably felt.
+We don’t talk about discoveries that involve improvements, advances, comforts.
 We speak of “adapt or die”.

 Do you know what “creative destruction” is?

-Thus, innovation is closely related to technology, as technological advances allow, or force, a change of mentality, and also open the doors to never before imagined benefits, such as sending photographs or other files without the need to send via regular mail.
+Innovation is closely related to technology, as technological advances allow, or force, a change of mentality, and also open the doors to never before imagined benefits.
+These include sending photographs or other files without the need to send via regular mail.
 Therefore, we must always bear in mind that the disruption is not technology, but the new uses or methodologies that this brings with it.
-After all, a disruption can also be a new way to scramble an egg.
+After all, a disruption can also be a new way to do something.

 A bit of history of disruptive innovation

-The Theory of Disruption was formulated by Clayton Christensen, and was in a B2B context.
-However, Christensen was not the first to recognize this type of process, Joseph Schumpeter, a Harvard professor back in the 40s, also differentiated this type of innovation from that less groundbreaking change, calling it “creative destruction“.
+The Theory of Disruption was formulated by Clayton Christensen in a B2B context.
+However, Christensen was not the first to recognize this type of process.
+Joseph Schumpeter, a Harvard professor in the 40s, also differentiated this type of innovation from that less groundbreaking change, calling it “creative destruction“.